 Information on how to access the new Joint Commission standards is available at http://www.jointcommission.org/standards_information/standards.aspx.
 (Added November 2011.)

 The following manuals related to implementation and evaluation of community care coordination programs and the Pathways model are available through the following links: Pathways: Building a Community Outcome Production Model and Connecting Those at Risk to Care: A Guide to Building a Community "HUB" to Promote a System of Collaboration, Accountability, and Improved Outcomes.
 (Added November 2011.)

 Watch related video from the Frontline Innovators series.

 - Carefully consider the commitment before embarking on this initiative: If organizational commitment to the initiative is questionable, organizational relationships may be harmed and trust with community residents will be lost.

 - Collaborate with hospital leaders to gain their support: Hospital leaders may not fully understand the work of the project, because it does not fit into an acute care paradigm.
 Educating them on the program's merits is critical because their support is vital to long-term success.

 - Develop an accountability and sustainability plan: Having a long-term plan from the outset helps overcome skepticism about the program's sustainability once outside funding is no longer available.

 - Meet with local payers to understand their views on reimbursement: If a site wants to pursue a waiver or receive third-party payment for services offered, it is important that the parent organization understand the process for obtaining these funds, including who needs to be involved and the required timeframe.
-This process can be time consuming, so start early, make all intentions clear, and find ways to prove that there will be return on investment.
+This process can be time consuming, so start early, make all intentions clear, and find ways to prove that there will be a return on investment.
 Understanding this process becomes especially important in the absence of grant funding or once initial grant funding ends.